 How to Homeschool with the Eclectic MethodJuly 19, 2019

 Eclectic method of homeschooling is a mixture of various approaches.
-This philosophy utilizes a combination of approaches to find what works.
-A little of this and a little of that.
+This philosophy utilizes a combination of approaches to find what works with a little of this and a little of that.
 Curriculum choice is very flexible and can be anything from an online curriculum to textbook based.

 Eclectic is Custom Education